uqlibrary/technology-training/R/ggplot2_intro.md

    * Have a visualisation package installed (ggplot2)
    * Learn how to explore data
    * Learn about the basic ggplot2 layers
-   * Create diferent kinds of plots
+   * Create different kinds of plots
    * Be able to modify plots quickly

 ## Disclaimer